 D. Political Campaigns.
 Board members may not chair or administer fundraising or campaigns for political parties or political candidates, partisan or nonpartisan.

 E. Social and Other Media.
-A Board member shall not indicate her/his political affiliations or candidate preferences at any level of government in the media (including on social networking sites or other public venues) that also prominently identify her/him as a member of the LWVMD Board.
+Board members shall not indicate their political affiliations or candidate preferences at any level of government in the media, including on social networking sites or other public venues that also prominently identify them as members of the LWVMD Board.

 F. Petitions.
 Board members may sign petitions.